cassidyjames/cassidyjames.github.io/starwars/index.md

 ## Timeline

-Scott wanted a canonical timeline, so here's a rough table released and confirmed TV and film media.
-There are _a ton_ of comics and books, but this doesn't get into that (at least not yet).
+Scott wanted a canonical timeline, so here's a rough table of released and confirmed TV and film media.
+There's _a ton_ of comics and books, but this doesn't get into that (at least not yet).

 &nbsp; | Media                                | Timeline  | Release   | Notes
 :----- | :----                                | :-------  | :-------  | :----